Statistical Significance of Clustering using Soft Thresholding: Discussion

-In terms of software, the R package for the current version of SigClust can be freely downloaded on the CRAN website: http://cran.r-project.org/web/packages/sigclust/index.html.
+In terms of software, the R package for the current version of SigClust can be freely downloaded on the CRAN website: http://CRAN.R-project.org/package=sigclust.
 Computation time depends on the number of simulated replications, and the size of the input data.
-In all cases here, we used 1000 replications, and it took around 1 minute for each simulated data set described in Section \ref{simulation} and 10 minutes for both the GBM data and the BRCA data described in Section \ref{real}.
+In all cases here, we used $N_\text{sim}=1000$ and a computer with RAM 16GB and processor 3.5GHz, and it took around 1 minute for each simulated data set described in Section 3 and 10 minutes for both the GBM data and the BRCA data described in Section 4.